Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 [10] I deal with these questions and the content and personal application of the Gospel in my paper, “Am I Included? : Is the Gospel Coalition a Coalition With “Good News?”

-[11] John Munro, “The Sanctity and Dignity of Life,” sermon spreached at Calvary Church on Sunday morning, January 24, 2010.
+[11] John Munro, “The Sanctity and Dignity of Life,” sermon preached at Calvary Church on Sunday morning, January 24, 2010.
+As of Dec.
+28, 2025, I cannot locate the sermon anywhere on the web.

 [12] Ps.
 139:16 “Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.”
 (NIV) The ESV reads, “Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there were none of them.”